 Confronting the blank canvas, the blank page, the empty stage—all help provoke original forms of expression and knowledge, countering conventional thinking, feeling, and seeing.
 Exposure to the arts, including the mystical creative acts involved in doing and making, opens students to a greater sense of imaginative possibility, and to the power and originality of their own voices and images.

-The arts at MHC are an essential part of our liberal arts curriculum.
+At Mount Holyoke, the arts are an essential part of our liberal arts curriculum.
 Working closely with nationally recognized arts professionals and scholars, Mount Holyoke students develop their imaginative, expressive capacities while learning to think critically and to articulate their ideas with clarity and eloquence—abilities that will serve them well throughout their lives.

 Whether you want to pursue a career in a particular art form, or simply experience the exhilarating challenge of something new, or undertake a more in-depth study of an art form you have always loved, there's a place in the Mount Holyoke arts community for you.

-The InterArts Council (IAC) is made up of chairs and/or representatives of the arts departments and programs at Mount Holyoke, Art Museum staff, and students.
-It meets monthly to keep members informed about campus arts activities and to discuss opportunities for collaboration.
+The InterArts Council (IAC) is made up of representatives from the arts departments and programs at Mount Holyoke, Art Museum staff, and students who meet monthly to collaborate and keep members informed about campus arts activities.
+The council organizes two annual arts programs:

 Leading Women in the Arts

-Each year, the IAC organizes the Leading Women in the Arts series in collaboration with the Weissman Center for Leadership and the Liberal Arts.
-The series brings to campus well-known performing and visual artists who discuss and show their work, present workshops, and meet with students in small seminars.
+The Leading Women in the Arts series brings to campus well-known performing and visual artists who discuss and show their work, present workshops, and meet with students in small seminars.

 Crafting a Life in the Arts: Annual Career Event